 - Students are able to (1) understand the diversity of form of vertebrates; (2) understand the function of vertebrates; (3) understand the evolutionary links among the vertebrate groups; (4) understand the ecology of selected groups; (5) recognise vertebrate animals and assign them to class, sub-class and order in selected cases; (6) recognise and describe the distinguishing characteristics of each of these taxonomic levels; and (7) dissect a representative vertebrate from each class and recognise the major organ systems and their relationships and connections to the rest of the body.

-- Indicative assessments in this unit are as follows: (1) theory examination; (2) field trip report; and (3) environmental adaptation report.
+- Indicative assessments in this unit are as follows: (1) theory examination; (2) a vertebrate phylogeny report; and (3) an adaptation report.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit.

 - enrolment in the Master of Biological Science (72520)

 - a major in Conservation Biology, Marine Science

 - Contact hours

 - 6 days (1 day per fortnight).
 The total workload for the unit is 150 hours.